risk-first/website/practices/Estimates.md

 The _sensible_ approach would be to test the steps _in order from weakest to strongest_.
 This means working out how to meet reality for each risk in turn, in order from biggest risk to smallest.

-Often, a _strategy_ will be broken up into multiple actions.  _Which are the riskiest actions?_  Figure this out, using the Risk-First vocabulary and the best experience you can bring to bear, then, perform the actions which [Pay Off](Glossary#pay-off) the biggest risks first.
+Often, a _strategy_ will be broken up into multiple actions.  _Which are the riskiest actions?_  Figure this out, using the Risk-First vocabulary and the best experience you can bring to bear, then, perform the actions which [Payoff](Glossary#payoff) the biggest risks first.

 As we saw from the "10X Developer" Saw, [Learning Curve Risk](Communication-Risk#learning-curve-risk) and [Dead End Risk](Complexity-Risk#dead-end-risk), are likely to be the biggest risks.
 How can we front-load this and tackle these earlier?